Child Labor - Facts About Child Labour

 “Child labour means employment for children that harms them whether physically, morally, mentally or exploit them in any way, or block their education process.”

-Although there is not any proper and accepted definition found of ‘Child Labour’ anywhere in this so called ‘Civilized World’.
+Although there is not any proper and accepted definition found of ‘Child Labour’ anywhere in this so called ‘civilized world’.

 Another important point to be noted here is that general ‘International Conventions’ define a child who has aged under 18.
 (Although, individual governments may define “child” according to different criteria)